Ivo Pinto

-Formed at Porto, he spent most of his career abroad, playing professionally in Romania, Croatia, England and the Netherlands.
+Brought up at Porto, he spent most of his career abroad, playing professionally in Romania, Croatia, England and the Netherlands.
 He won several domestic honours with Dinamo Zagreb.

 Club career

 Portugal

 Born in Lourosa (Santa Maria da Feira), Pinto played youth football for three clubs, including six years with Boavista FC.
 In 2008, he joined neighbouring FC Porto, where he turned professional.

 Pinto did not appear for Porto in the Primeira Liga, featuring as an unused substitute in two games.
-His only competitive appearance for the first team took place on 4 February 2009, when he came on as an 88th-minute substitute for Andrés Madrid in a 1–4 away loss against Sporting CP in the semi-finals of the Taça da Liga.
+His only competitive appearance for the first team took place on 4 February 2009, when he replaced Andrés Madrid in the 88th minute of a 4–1 away loss against Sporting CP in the semi-finals of the Taça da Liga.

 Pinto was consecutively loaned for the duration of his contract, to Gil Vicente FC, Vitória F.C. and S.C.
 Covilhã.
-He made his first top-division appearance with the second club, playing five minutes in a 0–2 defeat at precisely Porto on 13 December 2009.
+He made his first top-division appearance with the second club, playing five minutes in a 2–0 defeat at precisely Porto on 13 December 2009.

 In the summer of 2011, Pinto was bought by Rio Ave F.C. but never represented the team, being immediately loaned to U.D.
 Leiria also of the top tier.
 He started regularly for the side, but the season ended in relegation.